Graphic of a white delivery truck in the middle of a gray map of the United States.

-Today, even the smallest local boutiques often sell to customers nationwide.
-If you operate an online business, either in addition to or in lieu of a local storefront, there’s a good chance you sell and ship to out-of-state customers.
+If you operate an online business, either in addition to or in lieu of a brick-and-mortar store, there’s a good chance you have out-of-state customers.
 Do you charge sales tax on items shipped out of state?
 Should you?

 The answer, as is often the case with sales tax, is it depends.